Contesting a will requires prudent legal advice from an estate lawyer

 There are many circumstances in estate litigation when contesting a will may be the appropriate course of action.
 These circumstances may arise for various reasons.
 Some of these follow below:

-- Unequal treatment of beneficiaries: If a beneficiary is expecting to receive something from the testator but receives significantly less, he or she may challenge the validity of the will.
+If a beneficiary is expecting to receive something from the testator but receives significantly less, he or she may challenge the validity of the will.
 The disgruntled beneficiary may commence contesting a will in order to invalidate it.
 The unequal treatment of beneficiaries will likely resulted in costly estate litigation, especially if the estate in questions involves many assets.
-An estate lawyer should be consulted to ensure your rights are protected.
+You should consult an estate lawyer to protect your rights.
 More here.

-- Undue influence on the testator: The testator making a will must be free from undue influence when making a will to ensure that his or her wishes are truly reflected in the will.
+The testator making a will must be free from undue influence.
+Otherwise, his wishes may not be reflected in the will.
 If the testator is pressured by a beneficiary, other beneficiaries may challenge the validity of the will.
 Undue influence is a serious issue because a succession plan created with undue influence from third parties does not reflect the true intentions of the testator.
 An estate lawyer should be consulted.
 More information here.

-- Lack of knowledge or approval of the contents of the will: This may be the result of a mistake or intentional deception.
-It a will is not clear, beneficiaries or other parties may argue that the testator did not approve the contents of the will.
+This may be the result of a mistake or intentional deception.
+If a will is not clear, beneficiaries or other parties may argue that the testator did not approve the contents of the will.
 If a testator does not understand or approve of the contents in his or her will, a will challenge will likely follow.
 More information here.

-- Improper designation of a beneficiary: A possible problem may arise if the designation or the beneficiary is inconsistent with that on a RRSP or an insurance policy.
+A possible problem may arise if the designation or the beneficiary is inconsistent with that on a RRSP or an insurance policy.
 You must make sure all your testamentary documents are in order.

-If a testator marries at a later stage in life, it is likely that the marriage will be scrutinized by any potential beneficiaries.
+If a testator marries at a later stage in life, potential beneficiaries will likely scrutinize the marriage.
 This is especially true if there are sudden and unexpected changes to the elderly testator’s estate plan, or if the children or grandchildren of the testator are suddenly disinherited or removed from the succession plan.
 The disgruntled beneficiaries will likely challenge the new will or any changes to the testator’s succession plan and estate litigation will likely follow.
 More information here.